ansilove/libansilove/README.md

 # Documentation

+# Usage

+See the `example` directory for an example showing how to use the library to convert a file to PNG.

 # Who pulls the strings

 libansilove is developed by Stefan Vogt ([@ByteProject](https://github.com/ByteProject)), Brian Cassidy ([@bricas](https://github.com/bricas)) and Frederic Cambus ([@fcambus](https://github.com/fcambus)).